 Proper maintenance and care can significantly extend the lifespan of your septic drain field.
 Here are some tips to help you keep your drain field in good condition:

-1. Regular inspections: Schedule regular inspections of your septic system by a professional to ensure that everything is functioning properly.
-They can check for any signs of damage or potential issues and provide recommendations for maintenance or repairs.
+1. Regular inspections: Schedule regular inspections of your septic system by a professional to ensure everything functions properly.
+They can check for any signs of damage or potential issues and recommend maintenance or repairs.

 2. Proper waste disposal: Be mindful of what you flush down the toilet or pour down the drains.
 Avoid flushing non-biodegradable items such as wipes, feminine hygiene products, or paper towels, as they can clog the pipes and cause damage to the drain field.